ratansingh98/100_Days_of_ML_Code/README.md

 **Today's Progress** : I had studied and built a SVR and Random Forest Regression.

-**Thoughts** : Learned to visualize SVR and Random Forest Regression.
+**Thoughts** : Learned to visualize and use SVR and Random Forest Regression.

 **Link of Work:**   [Link](https://github.com/ratansingh98/100_Days_of_ML_Code/tree/master/days/Day%205%20:%20SVR%20and%20Random%20Forest%20Regression)